 3. If registration has already closed for the event, the first two options will not be available.
 Use the Email The Organizer button at the top of the askFRED posting to let the tournament organizer know you will not be participating in the event.
 They can manually delete your preregistration when they download the information into Fencing Time.

-Bay Cup tournament hosting is open to any club in the San Francisco Bay Area, Sacramento Area, and Las Vegas that has a permanent facility.
-The Bay Cup sends the season schedule to every club in those areas and asks for their bids on tournaments for the season.
-There are some clubs that are not interested in hosting Bay Cup tournaments or events.
+Bay Cup tournament hosting is open to any club in the NorCal, CenCal, or MtVal regions of USA Fencing.
+Some clubs are not interested in hosting Bay Cup tournaments or events.
 Please contact the owner or head coach if you would like to see them host Bay Cup tournaments.
+Please contact us if you would like to host Bay Cup tournaments.

 A Bay Cup Membership is a annual membership that includes FREE Bay Cup tournament registration fees, discounted attendance to sponsored events such as clinics and seminars, and financial support for Bay Cup tournaments, activities, year-end prizes, and operating expenses.